wbm-retro/ElkStack-Cloudformation-old/README.md

-ELK Stack with AWS ES
+ELK Stack with AWS ES (work in progress)
 ===========================

 ELK stands for Elasticsearch, Logstash and Kiabna and is being promoted by Elasticsearch as a "devops" logging solution.